 ACLs can be configured to match a specific pattern and remark DSCP values.
 When remarking is not enabled using ACLs, a rogue host that wants preferential treatment for all its traffic could mark the DSCP field for its requirements and send the traffic to the device.
-Packets matching an ACL takes a precedence if the traffic is to be marked with a DSCP value over logical interface remarking or global remarking configuration.

-For configuration syntax, rules, and examples of QoS marking using ACLs, refer to the "QoS options for IP ACLs" section in the Ruckus FastIron Security Configuration Guide.
+For more information on QoS marking using ACLs, refer to "QoS options for IP ACLs" in the RUCKUS FastIron Security Configuration Guide.